fridaysystems/inventory-presser/readme.txt

 = 13.0.0 =
 * [Changed] Changes the Vehicle Slider widget to use flexslider instead of slick.js.
 The widget looks identical to previous versions.
+* [Changed] Specifies new minimum versions in dependencies for security fixes.
+* [Fixed] Fixes a bug in the path to no-photo.svg, and image used when vehicles do not have photos.
+This was broken since 12.2.5 when images were moved from /assets to /images to prepare for launching on wordpress.org.
 * [Removed] Removes a dependency on slick.js and all references to it throughout the project.
 Instead of shipping with two different slider libraries, all sliders are now powered by flexslider.
 No functionality has been lost, and the Vehicle Slider widget still looks and operates the same way as in 12.x versions.

 = 12.3.0 =